 Skip to content

-The #1 Main Dish To Never Order at a Restaurant, According to Chefs
+The Dishes You Should Never Order at a Restaurant, According to Chefs

-Here's how to recognize and avoid red flags in the entrée section.
+Here's how to recognize red flags on a restaurant menu.

 FACT CHECKED BY Mura Dominko

-Dining out can be a revelatory experience capable of transporting tastebuds to different countries, showcasing cultures, and providing a wow factor that simply can't be replicated at home.
+Dining out can be a revelatory experience that transports tastebuds to different countries, showcases cultures, and provides a wow factor that simply can't be replicated at home.
 Of course, not every restaurant serves up those same immersive and authentic experiences, which is why it pays to be discerning about where you spend your dining budget.
 Just as certain Indian dishes, Mexican meals, and brunch items are best avoided, so too are certain entrees in general.

 Russell LaCasce agrees.
 The executive chef of the Hotel Valley Ho in Scottsdale says that when it comes to your entrée, cheap meat is to be avoided.
 "Do not go for a $20 filet of beef.
 It's always worthwhile to pay for great cuts of meat, and you really can taste the difference."